Quercus Support Resources & the Academic Toolbox

-Your Course Home Page sets the tone for your course and often is the source of a student’s first impression of your course.
-Join CTSI’s new asynchronous program that provides you with the tools you need to build an inviting and welcoming learning environment, starting with the Course Home Page.
-We anticipate this program will take up to two hours to complete.
+Your course home page sets the tone for your course and often is the source of a student’s first impression of your course.
+CTSI’s asynchronous program provides you with the tools you need to build an inviting and welcoming learning environment, starting with the course home page.
+We anticipate this asynchronous program will take up to two hours to complete.

 - Describe social presence, teaching presence, and cognitive presence as part of the community of inquiry model

 - Utilize the Rich Content Editor in Quercus to edit text and include audiovisual materials on Quercus Pages

 - Create a Course Home Page that fosters social presence, teaching presence, and cognitive presence